 Basic net (loss) income per share is calculated by dividing net (loss) income by the weighted average number of shares outstanding during each period.
 Diluted net (loss) income per share is calculated by dividing net (loss) income by the diluted number of shares outstanding during each period.
-Except where the result would be anti-dilutive to net (loss) income, diluted net (loss) income per share would be calculated assuming the impact of the conversion of the 2018 Notes, the exercise of outstanding equity compensation awards and the exercise of contingent consideration warrants, all which have been exercised or have expired during the first quarter of 2018.
+Except where the result would be anti-dilutive to net (loss) income, diluted net (loss) income per share would be calculated assuming the impact of the conversion of the 2018 Notes, the exercise of outstanding equity compensation awards, ordinary shares expected to be issued under our employee stock purchase plan ("ESPP") and the exercise of contingent consideration warrants, all which have been exercised or have expired during the first quarter of 2018.